Robotics Academy Certified ROBOTC Training for VEX EDR (Online)

 This course requires VEX EDR hardware and ROBOTC Programming software (not included with tuition).

 Web-based teacher training where you learn to teach programming and STEM using robotics.
-Tuition includes online access to ROBOTC Video Trainer for CORTEX.
+Tuition includes online access to ROBOTC Video Trainer for EDR.

 You will also have the opportunity to earn professional development credits and a Certificate of Completion by completing various assignments throughout the course.